Jackenmen/JackCogs/README.md

 Redjumpman and PaddoInWonderlands, for this neat readme file template :D

 # License
 Please see MIT License for details.
-This project is open source and you are free to modify and use my work so long as you credit me.
+This project is open source and you are free to modify and use my work as long as you credit me.